vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 So we have a pattern that:

-* ✅ Simple, thread-safe, foolproof
+✅ Simple, thread-safe, foolproof

-* ⚠️ But no lazy loading: instance created even if never used
+⚠️ But no lazy loading: instance created even if never used

-## "But What If I Don't Need It Right Away?": Lazy Loading Gone Wrong
+## When Lazy Loading Gone Wrong

 Then you discover lazy loading and think you're being clever: